bnrobinson93/virtru-takehome/README.md

   - My initial thought would be to leverage React 19's actions for securly running the fetch calls on the server; however, in review of the package.json, it seems we're not on a version that would support this.
 Additionally, running this on a server is likely overkill as the state does not contain any sensitive information.
   - The primary library I am considering using is Tailwind just for the ease and consistency of styling.
 Fetch, date, and query string are more than sufficient for this application and are native.
 If i were to build this out, I would consider using TanStack Query, which would offer a more robust fetching solution but this could be excessive for this project.
   - Additionally, Shadcd will be used as a component library.
 As the code is created in the project, this acts effectively as a non-dependency and is rather a semi-opinionated springboard for development of common components.
 As such, I would not consider this a security risk.
+  - Lucide React Icons is well understood to be safe and is updated consistenty by the community.
+At time of writing, the last update was 15 hours ago, meaning the package is actively maintained and unlikely to contain security issues.
 - [x] **Secure Database Access**
   - This is not applicable as the application has no database
   - RBAC would be interesting to consider, especially for hiding/showing statuses based on role, but I feel that such considerations fall outside of the scope of this challenge.